mjohn218/KineticAssembly_AD/README.md

 - Run `conda activate <env>` to activate the new environment.

 ## Documentation ##
 Detailed functionality and documentation can be found in the Jupyter Notebooks located in the `docs` directory.
+A UserGuide is provided in the docs folder which desribes the requirements of an input file.
+Further detailed instructions on creating Reaction Networks, running simulations and optimization can be found within jupyter notebooks in the 'results' folder.
 You can start the Jupyter server by activating the conda environment and running the command `jupyter notebook`.
 This should open a browser window showing the current directory.
 You can then open the `docs` folder and then any of the notebooks therewithin.

 The module consists of the following components: